-Over time, Congress has adjusted the program in order to address changing times and fiscal challenges.
+Over time, Congress has adjusted the program to address changing times and fiscal challenges.
 The last major changes to the program came in 1983, when the Social Security program was facing imminent insolvency.
 At that time, Congress passed a package of changes recommended by the National Commission on Social Security Reform, also known as the Greenspan Commission.
 Among its major provisions, the amendments accelerated previously scheduled increases in the payroll tax to its current level, began a very slow phase-in of a two-year increase in the retirement age (from age 65 to 67) over a 45 year period of time, covered federal employees for the first time, and enacted a tax on the Social Security benefits of some retirees.
 These changes helped prepare Social Security for the anticipated retirements of the baby boom generation and extended the solvency of the Trust Funds for decades.

 Social Security Benefits

 The Social Security system contributes to the well-being of Americans by providing a foundation of retirement income that permits seniors to live in dignity.
 In addition to retirement and spousal benefits, workers receive insurance protection that benefits workers and their dependents if the wage earner becomes disabled or dies.
 In fact, while most individuals who receive Social Security are retirees and their family members, over 16 percent of all Social Security beneficiaries are disabled workers and their families.
 Nine percent of beneficiaries qualify as the survivors of deceased workers.
 No other wage-replacement program – public or private – offers the protection Americans receive from the Social Security program.